Free Consultation: 405-698-3125

 State court lawyers often view Tribal Law as a "niche" add-on.
 They draft contracts that accidentally waive sovereign immunity or file motions that ignore tribal civil procedure.
 These mistakes threaten the sovereignty of the Nation.

 D. Colby Addison sits on the bench.
 He sees the arguments that win and the errors that lose.
-We bring that judicial perspective to your counsel table, ensuring that your governance documents, vendor contracts, and litigation strategies are bulletproof against state and federal intrusion.
+We bring that judicial perspective to your counsel table.

 Protecting The Shield

-Sovereign Immunity is your most valuable asset, but it is fragile.
+Sovereign Immunity is your most valuable asset.
 We meticulously review every agreement to prevent inadvertent waivers.

 • Construction & Vendor Contracts